 Make Google Calendar a part of your daily life - Tips & Tricks

 One thing that irritates my spouse about me is being organized.
 Rather, I would say too much organized (pun intended).
-In recent years, I have realized that I have become much more productive than what I was before.
+In recent years, I have realized that I have become much more productive than I was before.
 Like many, I use to procrastinate on all the stuff that I was supposed to do, be it professional or personal.
 One thing that helped me to get organized and enhance my productivity is Google Calendar.

 12 Google Calendar Tips & Tricks to make you organized: